Joy Behar To Play Provincetown Town Hall With Judy Gold

 The evening at Provincetown Town Hall will raise funds for Sandy Hook Promise.

-Tony-Nominated Producer Mark Cortale is thrilled to announce that celebrated comedian, actress, playwright and Emmy Award-winning co-host of ABC's The View Joy Behar will appear for a very special evening with host, the Emmy-Winning comedian Judy Gold on Sunday, August 9th at 7:00 PM at Provincetown Town Hall.
+Comedian, actress, playwright and Emmy Award-winning co-host of ABC's The View Joy Behar will appear for a special evening with host, the Emmy-Winning comedian Judy Gold on Sunday, August 9th at 7:00 PM at Provincetown Town Hall.
 The evening will be raising funds for Sandy Hook Promise.

 Joy Behar